EEEYeSeong/AvatarSense/JOURNAL.md

 For the parts BOM, I used Kicad BOM export to create the list of parts used on the PCB, and wrote the other necessary items myself.

 **Total time spent: 4.5h**

+# June 10th: BOM

+Before submission, I refined and organized my BOM file.

+However, because there were issues with the delivery and price of several parts, I had to change some parts or purchase them at my own expense.

+**Total time spent: 2.5h**